victoriarovercrew/constitution/constitution.md

 - **10.2.1** Scrutineers shall be nominated for the purpose by the Crew.
 Preference for scrutineers shall be given to non-full members, but in the case of two non-full members not being available, the Rover Crew Leader shall elect two scrutineers.

+- **10.2.2** Members may, at their own discretion, nominate another member to cast a proxy vote on their behalf.
+Members who are acting as a proxy for another member must declare this at the start of the ballot and this shall be minuted.

 ## 11.0	Alterations to this constitution